Connect with others who understand.

 Autoimmune or Autoinflammatory?

-You may have heard HS described as an autoimmune disease as well as an autoinflammatory condition.
-Most conditions that involve the immune system are referred to as autoimmune diseases or autoinflammatory disorders.
-However, while HS inflammation does involve the immune system, researchers don’t know whether HS involves an autoimmune reaction.
-Currently, HS is only known to be an autoinflammatory condition.
+You may have heard HS described as an autoimmune disease or an autoinflammatory condition.
+Most conditions involving the immune system are called autoimmune or autoinflammatory disorders.
+Although HS inflammation does involve the immune system, researchers aren’t sure if it’s caused by an autoimmune reaction.
+For now, HS is considered an autoinflammatory condition.

-The difference between an autoimmune disease and an autoinflammatory condition is easier to understand once you know that people actually have two types of immune systems — the innate immune system and the adaptive immune system.
-One produces an autoinflammatory response and the other an autoimmune response.
-Some immune system conditions produce an autoinflammatory response, some produce an autoimmune response, and some produce both at once.
-HS may be a condition in which both responses occur at once, but scientists still aren’t sure.
+The difference between an autoimmune disorder and an autoinflammatory condition is easier to understand once you know that people have two types of immune systems — the innate immune system and the adaptive immune system.
+The innate immune system is the body’s first defense against infections and injuries.
+It responds quickly to any threat, causing an autoinflammatory response.
+The adaptive immune system works more slowly but is more precise.
+It remembers specific germs or threats and can target them directly.
+Some immune system disorders produce an autoinflammatory response, some produce an autoimmune response, and some produce both at once.
+HS may be a condition in which both responses happen at once, but scientists still aren’t sure.

 Innate Versus Adaptive Immune System Responses

 Scientists are also studying whether HS involves another type of immune reaction, called an autoimmune reaction.
 This type of reaction comes from your adaptive immune system.
-Just as the innate immune system creates the body’s first responders, the adaptive immune system creates its own special forces — cells called antibodies — which are specially tailored to destroy particular pathogens.
-The adaptive immune system can essentially remember how to make particular antibodies for some time after an infection ends.
-This is why you develop immunity to a disease, such as the flu or chicken pox, for a period after you recover.
+The adaptive immune system creates its own special forces — cells called antibodies — which are tailored to destroy specific pathogens (such as germs or cancer).
+The adaptive immune system can sometimes learn how to make a particular antibody for some time after an infection ends.
+That’s why you may develop immunity to a disease, such as the flu or chickenpox, after you recover.

 Fighting HS Inflammation

-Antibiotics are known to have anti-inflammatory properties also, Dr. Petukhova said.
+Antibiotics also have anti-inflammatory properties, Dr. Petukhova said.
 “While antibiotics are often prescribed to help improve HS skin lesions, it remains unclear how much of the effects are due to antibacterial properties of these drugs, and how much is due to the drug reducing inflammation,” she added.

 Other Inflammatory Conditions Associated With HS

-At myHSteam, you gain a supportive online community of nearly 18,000 people living with hidradenitis suppurativa.
-These members come together to ask questions, give advice, and share their stories with others who understand life with HS.
+On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 44,000 members come together to ask questions, give advice, and share their stories with others who understand life with HS.

 Are you searching for ways to help fight HS inflammation?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.